BilleLind/GameProject/README.md

 Main class => only use it to run the Game class gameRunning(); did use it to test different values along the way

+.Jar file is located in the Build folder

 Planlagt skema : https://docs.google.com/spreadsheets/d/1EihCtj8bxwQVB5FBi9V-Bx0CsJHS6A79Idgrg4x_0vc/edit?folder=0APlCyqVkw2WTUk9PVA#gid=0